jhlagado/monty/README.md

 then checks to see if age is greater than or equal to the voting age of 18.
 If it is, then the text "can" is printed to the console.
 Otherwise, the string "cannot" is printed to the console.

-Monty can also use the "select" operator `/sel` to choose between mutiple cases.
+Monty can also use the "select" operator `/sel` to choose between multiple cases.

 ```
 key array-of-pairs /sel